Canon SX620 vs Leica M10

 |16.||Leica M Typ 262||Y||- / -||-||-||-||2.0||-||-||-|

 |17.||Leica M Typ 240||Y||stereo / mono||-||-||-||2.0||-||-||-|

 It is notable that the M10 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

-Both the SX620 and the M10 are recent models that are part of the current product line-up.
-The SX620 replaced the earlier Canon SX610, while the M10 followed on from the Leica M Typ 262.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M10 was succeeded by the Leica M11.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX620 and the Leica M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot SX620 HS:

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Ready to shoot: Has a lens built-in, whereas the M10 requires a separate lens.